keplernetwork/kepler/README.md

 # Kepler

-Kepler is an in-progress implementation of the MimbleWimble protocol.
+Kepler is an in-progress implementation of the Mimblewimble protocol.
 Many characteristics are still undefined but the following constitutes a first set of choices:

 Clean and minimal implementation, and aiming to stay as such.
-Follows the MimbleWimble protocol, which provides great anonymity and scaling characteristics.
+Follows the Mimblewimble protocol, which provides great anonymity and scaling characteristics.
 Proof of work: Cuckatoo (C31).
 Relatively fast block time: one minute.
 Fixed block reward over time with a decreasing dilution.